Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Asthma

-As we mentioned earlier, being overweight or obese can have a negative impact on the respiratory system.
-According to the American Lung Association12, this can lead to the development or worsening of asthma.
-In fact, their research suggests that people who have a BMI over 30 don’t respond as well to their asthma medications compared to those who have a BMI under 30.
+As mentioned earlier, being overweight or obese can harm the respiratory system.
+The American Lung Association highlights9 that being overweight or obese can exacerbate or contribute to the development of asthma.
+Additionally, they note that people with a BMI over 30 may experience reduced efficacy of asthma medications compared to those with a BMI under 30.

 As far as sleep goes, this can mean worse sleep quality, difficulty going to sleep, waking up through the night, and increased daytime sleepiness.